CCL OFFICIAL FORMS AND INSTRUCTIONS

 – Please utilize the House Arrest and Electronic Monitoring program, if possible.

-– Attorneys must make a reasonable inquiry into the accuracy of the information in any work or education release application.
+– Attorneys are expected to make a reasonable inquiry into the accuracy of the information in any work or education release application.

 – Defendants who have been found indigent will not be required to pay the fees for electronic monitoring and other

-related services, except for damages to equipment or re-connection fees following removal of the device.
+related services, except for damages to equipment or re-connection fees following removal of the device(s).

 – Defendants on bond will be taken into custody, transported to the supervisor of the program and held until all initial procedures are completed, including gathering of all relevant information, instructions to the Defendant, installation of the device(s), and service of the Commitment on the Defendant.